 “We continue to experience a temporary distortion in comparing median existing-home prices,” Yun says.
 “Because the sales volume has shifted from many high-cost areas to moderately priced markets, we’re not getting a true apples-to-apples comparison.
 When you look at other measures, such as this week’s price index from Freddie Mac which is based on repeat sales, overall home prices are rising slowly.”

-• Gross Domestic Product: growth in the U.S. GDP is estimated at 2 percent this
+Other factors to take into account that affect housing include: • Gross Domestic Product: growth in the U.S. GDP is estimated at 2 percent this

 year, lower than the 3.3 percent growth in 2006.
 Yun forecasts GDP to grow 3